makrai/notes/mu-24-prompt-complex-soc-sci.md

 # 7. Error Analysis

-* an error analysis focusing on shared errors across all synonym settings following (Ziems+, 2023).
+* focusing on shared errors across all synonym settings following (Ziems+ 2023)
-* We manually check these wrong predictions and observe that some unanimous errors (Ziems+, 2023) (ie when the model agreed on an incorrect answer using different synonyms) are caused by incorrect or controversial ground truth
+* We manually check these wrong predictions
+  * unanimous error (Ziems+ 2023) := when the model agreed on an incorrect answer using different synonyms
+  * some unanimous errors  are caused by incorrect or controversial ground truth
   * tab 5: the number of wrong predictions from the synonyms experiments on GPT
 * On the other hand, we observe that LLaMA-OA often defaults to the majority
-  * ie ‘not a bragging’ and ‘not sarcasm’, which leads to
+  * ie ‘not a bragging’ and ‘not sarcasm’
-  * higher accuracy but a lower macro-F1 measure.
+  * higher accuracy but a lower macro-F1 measure
 * LLMs can still be utilised as data annotation tools (combined with human)
   * and also to identify incorrect annotations

 # Limitations and Future Work

-* tasks (such as Question&Answering and Named Entity Recognition) would be
-* extend our experiments in the future to include more SOTA LLMs of various sizes
-  * LLMs, such as GPT-4 13 and Mistral (Jiang+, 2023), achieve better performance
+* more SOTA LLMs of various sizes eg GPT-4 13 and Mistral (Jiang+ 2023)
 * alterations of the prompts
   * Arora+ (2022), has considered prompt aggregation as well as
   * using LLMs to auto-generate prompts
-* chain-of-thought prompting, which improves LM performance by encouraging the LLM to output its intermediate reasoning steps (Wei+, 2022; Suzgun+, 2022)
+* chain-of-thought prompting, which improves LM performance by encouraging the LLM to output its intermediate reasoning steps (Wei+ 2022; Suzgun+ 2022)
-* potential data leakage issues (Ziems+, 2023) by testing various prompts to verify whether our test sets have been exposed to GPT and OA
+* potential data leakage issues (Ziems+ 2023) by testing various prompts to verify whether our test sets have been exposed to GPT and OA